infi-nl/coding-dojo-xamarin/README.md

  You can simply turn on Hyper-V later, though you'll have to find another way to run an Android emulator if disabling Hyper-V is not an option for you.

  --- NOTE ---
- We found that with a default installation of Xamarin there comes a tool called 'Visual Studio Emulator for Android'.
+ - We found that with a default installation of Xamarin there comes a tool called 'Visual Studio Emulator for Android'.
  Though we haven't tested this a lot yet, it might be a good idea to try this tool if the above steps are not working for you.
  This tool allows you to download ready-to-go emulators with a single click, after which you can deploy your app on them.
+ - It is not possible to build or deploy the iOS project from a Windows computer.
+This means that if you're using Windows, you need an Android device, or an emulator.

+iOS
+===
+What you need to build and deploy the solution on your mac.
+  - Xamarin Studio
+  - XCode

+In order to deploy the iOS project from a mac, you need to either deploy to an iPhone, or an emulator with iOS.
+It should to be possible to also build the Android project in Xamarin Studio, though we're not confident about this ourselves.

+--- NOTE ---
+- Xamarin in Visual Studio on a Windows machine offers a way to use a mac computer to serve as a build host for the iOS project.
+If you and your dojo partner together have access to both a mac and a windows machine, you can deploy both the Android and iOS project (from the Windows machine).
+Using a mac as a build host actually worked really well for us when testing it, so if you have the option you should try it!

 Finished?
 =========